-- 1) Testing if placement under a fan would enhance evaporation thereby influencing the growth of crystals ("Fan" group). - 2) Testing if a daily refreshment of the supersaturated solution reduces the amount of pollution, thus influences the growth ("Refresh" group). - 3) Testing if rinsing the crystals on a daily basis, thereby removing irregularities, creates clearer crystals ("Rinse" group). - 4) A control group in which none of the above actions were performed ("Control" group).

-After 18 days, differences between the test groups were clearly visible (Figure 1).
-The crystals from the "Fan" group had been growing the fastest.
+Figure 1.
+Left: Crystal from the 'Fan' group.
+Middle: crystal from the 'Control' group.
+Right: crystal grown in the stock solution of KDP.
+The irregularities in the 'Fan' group are clearly visible, as well as the clarity of the 'Stock' group.
+The photos were made with a stereoscope. solution to the beakers to keep the amount of solution on the same level.
+The length, width and height of each grown crystal were measured weekly, using a caliper.
+The different tests performed were: - (1) Testing if placement under a fan would enhance evaporation thereby influencing the growth of crystals ('Fan' group). - (2) Testing if a daily refreshment of the supersaturated solution reduces the amount of pollution, thus influences the growth ('Refresh' group). - (3) Testing if rinsing the crystals on a daily basis, thereby removing irregularities, creates clearer crystals ('Rinse' group). - (4) A control group in which none of the above actions were performed ('Control' group).
+After 18 d, differences between the test groups were clearly visible (figure 1).
+The crystals from the 'Fan' group had been growing the fastest.
 However, the resulting crystals were less clear and less regular than those from the other groups.
-The crystals from the "Refresh" and "Rinse" group did not show any significant differences in clarity and size.
-The crystals of the "Control" group turned out to be slightly clearer and bigger than the "Refresh" and "Rinse" crystals (Figure 2).
+The crystals from the 'Refresh' and 'Rinse' group did not show any significant differences in clarity and size.
+The crystals of the 'Control' group turned out to be slightly clearer and bigger than the 'Refresh' and 'Rinse' crystals (figure 2).
 Our conclusion is that crystals grow best when left alone.
 This way the crystal grows layer over layer following the crystal lattice, which provides a clear and regular crystal.
-This conclusion was confirmed when looking at our stock of KDP solution.
-In the days after the tests, some of the most beautiful crystals had been formed in the Erlenmeyer flask that contained the stock of supersaturated solution.
-The differences in structure between the "Fan", "Control" and Erlenmeyer flask crystals are clearly visible.
+This conclusion was confirmed when looking at our stock of

-To create the crystals we used in our calorimeter, we grew 18 small crystals of a few centimetres in each dimension.
-These were partly grown at school, partly grown at home.
-At the Radboud University, we were able to use a climate chamber to grow four bigger crystals of approximately $7 \times 5 \times 3$ cm3.

-It is important to consider that even though we monitored the environmental conditions, we did not have a climate chamber available at school so we could not control the humidity and temperature.
-These parameters will have affected the growth and quality of the crystals.

-Figure 1.
-Left: Crystal from the "Fan" group.
-Middle: Crystal from the "Control" group.
-Right: Crystal grown in the stock solution of KDP.
-The irregularities in the "Fan" group are clearly visible, as well as the clarity of the "Stock" group.
-The photos were made with a stereoscope.

 Figure 2.
 Graphs of the growth rate of the different samples of crystals.
-The graphs show that the growth rate of the "Refresh", "Rinse" and "Control" groups is more or less the same; in fact, crystals in the "Control" group have grown slightly faster.
+The graphs show that the growth rate of the 'Refresh', 'Rinse' and 'Control' groups is more or less the same; in fact, crystals in the 'Control' group have grown slightly faster.
 We estimated the volume of the crystals using a caliper.
-Because of the uncontrollably fast and irregular growth of the "Fan" group, we decided to stop this experiment earlier to save the supersaturated solution for the other three groups.
-For this reason, the "Fan" group is not included.
+Because of the uncontrollably fast and irregular growth of the 'Fan' group, we decided to stop this experiment earlier to save the supersaturated solution for the other three groups.
+For this reason, the 'Fan' group is not included.
+KDP solution.
+In the days after the tests, some of the most beautiful crystals had been formed in the Erlenmeyer flask that contained the stock of supersaturated solution.
+The differences in structure between the 'Fan', 'Control' and Erlenmeyer flask crystals are clearly visible.
+To create the crystals we used in our calorimeter, we grew 18 small crystals of a few centimetres in each dimension.
+These were partly grown November 2016 2

-The detection principle of our calorimeter